Benno-K/cloud-backup-tools/README.md

 ## Abstract
 The scripts I want to use to backup my raspi locally and to webdav cloud storage where it is encrypted using goscriptfs.

+**WARNING:**
+I haven"t used or tested them for years now.
+Try at your own risk.

 ## cbackup
 Do rsync to cloud via webdav and encrypt using gocryptfs